 - A. The teacher's individual contract shall be considered binding on both parties.
 If for any reason a teacher asks for release from the contract, it is understood that the following conditions for release shall apply: - 1.
 The teacher must give the District notice that he/she intends on severing his/her contract with the District.
 Whenever possible, the teacher must give such notice at least sixty (60) calendar days prior to the date the employee desires the severance to occur. - 2.
 It is agreed that liquidated damages are due to the District with the sixty (60) calendar day notice of resignation as follows: - a.
-Five hundred dollars (\$500.00) if the employee's resignation is received on or after July 1st, but before July 15th. - b.
-Seven hundred fifty dollars (\$750.00) if the employee's resignation is received on or after July 15th, but before August 1st. - c.
-One thousand dollars (\$1,000.00) if the employee's resignation is received on or after August 1st but before August 15th. - d.
-Two thousand dollars (\$2,000.00) if the employee's resignation is received after August 15th. - 3.
-Liquidated damages and the sixty (60) calendar day notice requirement would not apply to teachers who do not return their contracts by April 15th, or whose resignation is tendered and effective after the end of the school year, but before July 1st.
+One thousand dollars(\$1,000.00) if the employee's resignation is received on or after June 16th, but before July 15th. - b.
+Two thousand dollars (\$2,000.00) the employee's resignation is received on or after July 15th, but before August 15th. - c.
+Four thousand dollars (\$4,000.00) if the employee's resignation is received on or after August 15th.